Definition of Plinys. Meaning of Plinys. Synonyms of Plinys

 Meaning of Plinys from wikipedia

-- Gaius Plinius Secundus (AD 23/24–79), known in English as Pliny the Elder (/ˈplɪni/ PLIN-ee), was a Roman author, naturalist, natural philosopher, and...
+- Gaius Plinius Secundus (AD 23/24 – 79), known in English as Pliny the Elder (/ˈplɪni/ PLIN-ee), was a Roman author, naturalist, and naval and army commander...

 - known in English as Pliny the Younger (/ˈplɪni/ PLIN-ee), was a lawyer, author, and magistrate of Ancient Rome.
 Pliny's uncle, Pliny the Elder, helped raise...

-- The Natural History (Latin: Naturalis Historia) is a Latin work by Pliny the Elder.
+- The Natural History (Latin: Naturalis historia) is a Latin work by Pliny the Elder.
 The largest single work to have survived from the Roman Empire to...

 - unknown.
 The only surviving witness account consists of two letters by Pliny the Younger to the historian Tacitus.
 Vesuvius has erupted many times since...